Azure-Samples/migrate-javaee-app-to-azure-training/step-05-setup-github-actions/README.md

 ## The workflow file

-The workflow shown below builds and deploys the WAR file.
+The workflow shown below builds and deploys the WAR file and datasource configuration files.
 Copy and paste this as a new file into the `.github/workflows/` directory.
-Replace `your-webapp-name` with the name of your Azure webapp, and save the file as `build-and-deploy.yml`.
+Replace `your-webapp-name` with the name of your Azure webapp, if you used MySQL or Azure SQL, replace `3A-postgresql` with `3B-mysql` or `3C-sql` respectively.
+Save the file as `build-and-deploy.yml`.

 ```yaml
 # Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy